lightlace/cpp-docs.de-de/docs/mfc/reference/cwinformscontrol-class.md

 #### <a name="parameters"></a>Parameter

 *TManagedControl*<br/>
-Ein .NET Framework Windows Forms-Steuerelement in der MFC-Anwendung angezeigt werden.
+Ein .NET Framework Windows Forms Steuerelement, das in der MFC-Anwendung angezeigt werden soll.

 ## <a name="members"></a>Member